Polam Kopitam poisoning incident: Refunds

-On March 30, Far Eastern Department Stores and the Food Republic issued a joint announcement: “Customers who dined at the Po Lin Teahouse Xinyi Branch between March 17 and 25 may bring their receipt and identification to Far Eastern Xinyi A13 starting March 31 to receive a cash refund.”
+On March 30, Far Eastern Department Stores and the Food Republic issued a joint announcement: “Customers who dined at the Polam Kopitam Xinyi Branch between March 17 and 25 may bring their receipt and identification to Far Eastern Xinyi A13 starting March 31 to receive a cash refund.”

 Compensation

 On March 29, 2024, the Taipei City Government’s Department of Legal Affairs requested that Cathay Century Insurance urgently convene a meeting to determine whether the commercial insurance policy purchased by Far Eastern Department Stores was applicable to this case.
 The Legal Affairs Department attended the meeting as an observer.
-After the meeting, Cathay Century Insurance concluded that the case met the criteria for claims under the public liability section of the commercial insurance policy and included Po Lin Teahouse as an additional insured party.
+After the meeting, Cathay Century Insurance concluded that the case met the criteria for claims under the public liability section of the commercial insurance policy and included Polam Kopitam as an additional insured party.

 On December 31, 2024, the Taipei City Government approved an amendment to the "Taipei City Mandatory Public Liability Insurance Measures for Consumer Venues,” expanding the requirement for public liability insurance to include any dining venues open to the general public (excluding bars).
 The minimum venue size for mandatory insurance was lowered from 300 square meters to 150 square meters, and coverage for food poisoning was added.